Jane Mananiso: Parliamentary career

 Mananiso was ranked number 102 on the ANC's national candidate list for the general election on 8 May 2019.
 She was elected to the National Assembly and was sworn into office on 22 May 2019.
 At age 35, she was one of many young ANC youth league members who were sworn into the National Assembly after the election.

 On 27 June 2019, Mananiso was appointed to sit on the Portfolio Committee on Higher Education, Science and Technology.

 In a committee meeting in August 2020, she commended Thidziambi Tshivhase Phendla, who was dismissed from the University of Venda for allegedly meddling in the awarding of a tender to a cleaning company, "for breaking the silence" by reporting former Venda University vice-chancellor Peter Mbati for sexual harassment.
 Mananiso also said that it was unfortunate that there was a lack of political will to hold Mbati accountable.

 During a question and answer session in the National Assembly on 5 March 2021, she made the claim that black university heads were not carrying their weight, compared with those of other race groups at institutions of higher learning.
 Her claim was quickly denounced by the Minister of Higher Education, Science and Technology, Dr. Blade Nzimande, as well as the vice-chancellor of the University of Fort Hare, Professor Sakhela Buhlungu.

 Mananiso became a voting member of the Committee for Section 194 Enquiry on 21 June 2021 as the committee's composition was changed to give smaller parties voting rights.
-The committee will determine Public Protector Busisiwe Mkhwebane's fitness to hold office.
+The committee was established to determine Public Protector Busisiwe Mkhwebane's fitness to hold office.

+Following the 2024 general election, Mananiso was sworn into the National Council of Provinces as a Permanent Delegate from Gauteng.